Skip to main content

 Hooks are your best friend when you have a teeny-tiny closet.
 You can install them on the inside walls, on the inside of the door, or even on the outside of the door.
 Use them to hang purses, scarves, jackets, belts, or other bulky items that take up valuable closet space.

 Your closet contains everything you wear, which makes it valuable real estate in your home.
-Make the most of the space in your cramped closet by utilizing all of the space available.
+Make the most of the space in your cramped closet by using all the space available.
 With these simple tips, you can take advantage of previously untouched space and create a closet that’s tidy, accessible, and filled to the brim.

 Veronica Sparks